phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (comment &)
 ```
-Ignores the body of the comment
+Ignores the body of the comment.

 ## `comp`